🚱 PFAS in Drinking Water: Current Situation

-Per- and polyfluoroalkyl substances (PFAS), commonly referred to as "forever chemicals," continue to be a major concern in drinking water due to their persistence in the environment and potential health risks (EPA, 2025; CDC, 2025; NIEHS, 2025).
-The following provides an overview of the current situation and the outlook for 2025 (EPA, 2025).
+Per- and polyfluoroalkyl substances (PFAS), often referred to as “forever chemicals”, remain a major concern in drinking water due to their persistence in the environment and potential health impacts (EPA, 2025; CDC, 2025; NIEHS, 2025).
+Below is an overview of the current situation and the outlook for 2025.

 **Global Contamination**

-PFAS contamination is a widespread issue affecting drinking water supplies worldwide (EPA, 2025).
-Their chemical stability and mobility make them particularly difficult to remove from water sources (Fieldfisher, 2025; EPA, 2025).
+PFAS contamination is a worldwide issue affecting drinking water supplies (EPA, 2025).
+Their chemical stability and mobility make them extremely difficult to remove from water sources (Fieldfisher, 2025; EPA, 2025).

 **Health Risks**

-Increased Monitoring: Growing awareness of PFAS risks is expected to drive more regions to implement systematic testing and monitoring of drinking water supplies (EPA, 2025).
+* Increased Monitoring – Rising awareness of PFAS risks is expected to drive broader adoption of systematic testing and monitoring of drinking water (EPA, 2025).

-Enhanced Regulations: Regulatory agencies in the U.S. and EU are anticipated to finalize and enforce stricter PFAS limits to reduce public exposure and mitigate health risks (Fieldfisher, 2025; AP News, 2025; European Commission, 2025).
+* Enhanced Regulations – Regulatory bodies in the U.S. and EU are anticipated to finalize and enforce stricter PFAS limits to protect public health (Fieldfisher, 2025; AP News, 2025; European Commission, 2025).

-Technological Advances: Ongoing development of water treatment technologies is expected to improve the removal of PFAS from drinking water (EPA, 2025).
+* Technological Advances – Continued innovation in water treatment technologies is likely to improve PFAS removal from drinking water (EPA, 2025).

 References